monktastic/hackmd/spirituality/nonduality.md

 Because Brahman _transcends_ its appearances, it is eternally detached from (and thus ultimately indifferent to) them.
 In no-self realization, on the other hand, there is radical intimacy and interdependence.
 There is no transcendent space to fly off to: This Is It, and insofar as "you" means anything, you are precisely This.

-Thích Nhất Hạnh's poem [Call Me By My True Names](https://www.parallax.org/mindfulnessbell/article/poem-please-call-me-by-my-true-names/) powerfully conveys this intimacy:
+Thích Nhất Hạnh's poem [Call Me By My True Names](https://www.parallax.org/mindfulnessbell/article/poem-please-call-me-by-my-true-names/) powerfully conveys this intimacy.
+Compare the feeling with the above:

 > I am a mayfly metamorphosing (...)<br/>
 > I am a frog swimming happily (...)<br/>